Alejogb1/job-board/blog-data/how-do-i-get-verbose-luis-recognizer-results-in-bot-composer.md

 id: "how-do-i-get-verbose-luis-recognizer-results-in-bot-composer"
 ---

-Alright, let's talk about getting those verbose LUIS recognizer results in Bot Composer – something I've definitely spent time wrestling with in past projects, so I understand the need for granular control.
+, let's talk about getting those verbose LUIS recognizer results in Bot Composer – something I've definitely spent time wrestling with in past projects, so I understand the need for granular control.
 It’s less a matter of wrestling with settings and more about understanding how the underlying LUIS query is formed and how to access its full response structure, rather than just what composer exposes by default.

 By default, Bot Composer simplifies the LUIS response to provide what's often needed for conversational flow: the top intent and its entities.
 But, quite frequently, you need the entire JSON payload returned by LUIS – the scored intents, all entities with their various resolutions, and other metadata that can be incredibly useful for fine-grained control or advanced logic.
 The challenge, as I’ve seen repeatedly, is that Bot Composer provides an abstraction, making it necessary to dive a bit deeper to extract this richer data.